A Geometric Characterization of Observability in Inertial Parameter Identification: Verification and System-Level Examples

 This section provides verification of the Recursive Parameter Nullspace (RPNA) for fixed- and floating-base systems.
-The RPNA is unique in that it requires only the structural parameters of the mechanism as its input, is provably correct, and does not rely on any symbolic manipulations or assumed exciting input data.
-We use numerical approaches such as SVD \citep{Atkeson86} to empirically verify the RPNA output.
+The RPNA is unique in that it requires only the kinematic parameters of a mechanism as its input, it is provably correct, and it does not rely on any symbolic manipulations or assumed exciting input data.
+We use numerical identification approaches \citep{Atkeson86} to empirically verify the RPNA output.